Skip Navigation

 Term QTR YTD 1 Year 3 Years 5 Years 10 Years Since Inception

-The Fund Administrator, Sterling Capital Management LLC, has contractually agreed to waive its administrative fees, pay Fund operating expenses, and/or reimburse the Fund .10% of the Class R6 average daily net assets for the period February 1, 2021 through January 31, 2022.
+The Fund Administrator, Sterling Capital Management LLC, has contractually agreed to waive its administrative fees, pay Fund operating expenses, and/or reimburse the Fund .11% of the Class R6 avg. daily net assets for the period 02.01.2024-01.31.2025.
 Performance would have been lower without limitations in effect.

 Past performance does not guarantee future results.
 The performance data quoted represents past performance and current returns may be lower or higher.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than the original cost.
 To obtain performance information current to the most recent month end, please visit the performance summary.

-The performance of the Equity Income Fund reflects the deduction of fees for value-added services associated with a mutual fund, such as investment management and fund accounting fees.
+The performance of the Sterling Capital Equity Income Fund reflects the deduction of fees for value-added services associated with a mutual fund, such as investment management and fund accounting fees.
 The inception date for Class A Shares is 06.30.2004.
 The inception date for Class C Shares is 06.30.2004.
 The inception date for Class Inst'l Shares is 06.30.2004.
 The inception date for Class R6 Shares is 02.01.2018.
 The performance shown reflects the reinvestment of all dividend and capital gains distributions.
+Performance is annualized for periods greater than one year.

 Characteristics